 Carousel Ads Design: 2 Different Options

-When it comes to the design process behind the carousel ad, marketers have mainly 2 options to choose from, to express their intention and communicate their messages.
+When it comes to the design process behind the carousel ad, marketers have mainly two options to choose from, to express their intention and communicate their messages.

 1. One Common Background